 Support for Young Adult Victims of Violence

 Next Step is a hospital-based violence intervention program that connects youth and young adult victims of violent injury to resources and support.
-The goals of Next Step are to:
+The goals of the Next Step program are to:

 - Reduce re-injury and re-hospitalization for youth who are victims of violent injuries.

-- Support positive development and holistic healing for youth and families who are affected by violence.
+- Support positive development and holistic healing for youth and families affected by violence.

 - Help interrupt the cycle of community violence.

 A Next Step Youth Development Specialist works with youth and young adults 12-28 years old who are in the hospital because they are the victim of a stabbing or gunshot.

 Next Step staff provides immediate bedside support and intervention for participants and their families and support systems.

-Next Step staff continues to meet daily in the hospital with participants who want further support with changing their lives and stopping the cycle of violence.
+Next Step staff meets daily in the hospital with participants who want further support in changing their lives and stopping the cycle of violence.

 Participants then receive individual support once they are back in the community.

 Support may include: